Guy-L/parakit/README.md

 The `parakit.py` script includes an automatic new-version checker and a confirmation prompt to exit the program (in case it is run in its own bash window, e.g. by double clicking the script).
 If this bothers you, it's possible to run `state_reader.py` directly (see the Setup section for more information).

 #### `state_reader.py` Examples
 When running `state_reader.py` directly, you can specify the extraction duration and `exact` settings as command line arguments.
+If these are specified, they'll take precedence over your settings in `settings.py`.
 For single-state extraction:
 ```bash
 py state_reader.py 1f
 ```